bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.8.8* ** *- TBD*

 - Added support for a new search criteria: "Ends Before or At."
 This is mostly for the new [BMLTiOSLib](https://bitbucket.org/bmlt/bmltioslib) project.
+- Fixed an obscure bug in the Change JSON Semantic Response.

 ***Version 2.8.7* ** *- January 1, 2017*